ishitaprasad/mysql-procedure-task9/README.md

 **Procedure:**
 A saved set of SQL statements that you can execute by calling it by name.
 Procedures can accept parameters, perform queries, and return results.
 They are commonly used for encapsulating reusable logic or operations.
-`GetStudentCourses` : Retrieve all courses and grades for a specific student.
+-`GetStudentCourses` : Retrieve all courses and grades for a specific student.
+---
 **Function:**
 A stored program that returns a single value.
 Functions are often used in `SELECT` statements to compute or transform data.
 `GradeStatus` : Return a descriptive status label based on a numeric grade.